-Conveniently located in the wildlife-rich southern section of Kafue, Nanzhila can be reached by driving from both the international airports of Livingstone (near Victoria Falls) and Lusaka (the capital).
+Conveniently located in the remote southern section of Kafue, Nanzhila can be reached by driving from both the airport of Livingstone (near Victoria Falls).
 Being the only safari lodge in the southern Kafue means that you will have a pristine wilderness of about 741 300 acres all to yourself – that’s almost double the size of greater London.

 Nanzhila overlooks a well-frequented dambo (a set of complex shallow wetlands) and tucked underneath the canopy of a huge jackalberry tree.
-Go on daily game drives and guided bush walks to encounter four members of the Big 5 (there are no rhino in Kafue), as well as other predators like cheetah, wild dog and hyena.
-You will also have an excellent chance of sighting at least 10 distinct species of antelope including rare sable, roan, oribi and puku.
+Go on daily game drives to encounter four members of the Big 5 (there are no rhino in Kafue), in the miombo and mopani woodlands where you may spot elephants or the black cotton soil plains in search of lion, cheetah, wild dog and hyena.
+You will also have an excellent chance of sighting at least 10 distinct species of antelope including rare sable, roan and oribi.
 The area is a birdwatcher’s mecca of over 500 recorded species and offers near-guaranteed sightings of black-cheeked love birds.
 Other feathered varieties include Chaplin's barbet, wattled crane, racket-tailed rollers and Pel's fishing owl.
-Fascinating night drives will reveal the shy, nocturnal creatures of Nanzhila Plains like bushbabies, civet and genet.
+Fascinating night drives give you a chance to spot the shy, nocturnal creatures of Nanzhila Plains like bushbabies, civet and genet and porcupine.